Chichigami/scala-wordle/README.md

 # scala-wordle
-This will be a wordle made in scala
+This will be a Wordle made in Scala 3.

-Answer and Guess list from Wordle Creator based on the current NYT's version https://gist.github.com/cfreshman/d5fb56316158a1575898bba1eed3b5da https://gist.github.com/cfreshman/d97dbe7004522f7bc52ed2a6e22e2c04
+Answer and guess list from Wordle creator based on the current NYT's version https://gist.github.com/cfreshman/d5fb56316158a1575898bba1eed3b5da https://gist.github.com/cfreshman/d97dbe7004522f7bc52ed2a6e22e2c04